 - Your ordinary tax rate is 25% and you had $30,000 in Futures trading profits for the year.
 60% of $30,000 is $18,000.
 The long-term capital gains tax on that is ZERO.
 40% of $30,000 is $12,000 so the ordinary rate tax would be $3000 .
 That’s a blended tax of only 10%.
 Trading stocks the tax would have been $7500 or more than twice as much!

 - Your ordinary tax rate is 30% and you had $100,000 in Futures trading profits for the year.
 60% of $100,000 is $60,000.
 The long-term capital gains tax on that is 15% or $9000.
 40% of $100,000 is $40,000 so the ordinary rate tax would be 30% or $12,000, the combined tax is $21,000 (21%).
 Trading stocks the tax would have been $30,000 (30%) or 43% more!

 You can eliminate or defer ALL the taxes by using an IRA.
 Most Futures brokers allow Traditional and Roth IRAs for Futures trading.

 Gains in your Traditional Futures IRA are deferred.
 Gains in your Roth IRA are non-taxable (after a several-year holding period).

 Now that you’ve been introduced to trading Futures and understand all the incredible benefits this market offers, it’s time get more advanced lessons.
-Click here to learn all the benefits of Team Trading using the Get PAID! methodology.
+Click here to learn all the benefits of Team Trading using our Get PAID! methodology.